VirtusLab/akka-serialization-helper/docs/GUIDE.md

 The Plugin is enabled by default in each project / module where `AkkaSerializationHelperPlugin` is enabled.
 If you want to disable this particular plugin (but want to keep on using other ASH compiler plugins) - add following setting inside `build.sbt` for chosen project / module:<br>
 `Compile / scalacOptions += "-P:serializability-checker-plugin:--disable"`<br><br>
 - `--verbose`<br>
-Verbose mode enables verbose logs from the plugin.
+Verbose mode enables additional logs from the plugin.
 These logs contain detailed info about detected serializable types and annotated traits.
 This mode is disabled by default.
 If you want to enable `verbose` mode, add following setting:<br>
 `Compile / scalacOptions += "-P:serializability-checker-plugin:--verbose"`<br><br>
 - `--disable-detection-generics`<br>
 This option disables detection of messages/events/states based on their usage as a type parameter of certain classes - e.g. akka.actor.typed.Behavior or akka.persistence.typed.scaladsl.Effect.
 It is disabled by default.
 If you want to use it, add following setting:<br>